mystenmark/sips/sips/sip-58.md

 - Complex indexing required to determine the total amount of currency owned by a given address.
 - Client-side coin selection logic.
 - Multiple parallel clients using the same address must synchronize somehow in order to avoid equivocation.
-- Transaction construction is inherently stateful: Clients must know the latest state of all owned objects (including The Gas Coin) in order to build a valid transaction.
+- Transaction construction is inherently stateful: Clients must know the latest state of all owned objects (including the gas coin) in order to build a valid transaction.

 The address balances system solves all of these drawbacks without giving up any of the benefits.
 It permits:
 - Parallelism for both deposits and withdrawals without account-based locking.
-- Automatic merging of all deposits to an address into a single canonical balance owned that address.
+- Automatic merging of all deposits to an address into a single canonical balance owned by that address.
 - Payment of gas from an address's SUI balance.
 (This permits stateless transaction construction.)

 ## Specification

-SUI address balances are built using the following components:
+Sui address balances are built using the following components:
 - The "accumulator" system which supports parallel deposits and withdrawals.
-- Extensions to the Transaction format, and a Move API which allow deposits and withdrawals
+- Extensions to the Transaction format, and a Move API which allow deposits and withdrawals.
 - A backward compatibility layer for supporting old dApps which do not understand address balances.

 ### Accumulator System